 Why Controlling Myopia Matters

-Proper eyesight is important for learning.
-Children might struggle to see in school or have a difficult time reading and writing due to poor vision.
+Myopia can make it difficult for your child to see in school or enjoy fun games and sports with their friends.
 They may also be slow to develop social behaviors and could be misdiagnosed with behavioral problems.

 Book your child’s appointment now to test for myopia and other vision conditions.Book Appointment